analyticsgym/analytics_fundamentals/0_sql/4_window_functions.md

     (5, 'Eve', 120, 'Schitt''s Creek', '2023-04-04');

--- concat show title and id to handle duplicate titles -- not in the example data but possible
+-- concat show title and id to handle duplicate titles -- not in the example data but possible in practice SELECT
-SELECT
     *,
     COALESCE(